sudheer-ranga/text-parser-react-assignment/README.md

 5. Drag and Drop or click to upload file supported

 **Cases not handled**
+1. Redux implementation
+2. Unit testing
-1. Showing loader when changing filters and loading new date
+3. Showing loader when changing filters and loading new date
-2. Handle large file and scroll issues if any
+4. Handle large file and scroll issues if any